 - Ketchup and hot sauce (this is the one that I use), or sriracha.

-- Garlic, ginger, honey, sesame oil, corn starch, sesame seeds
+- Garlic, ginger, honey, sesame oil, cornstarch, toasted sesame seeds

 How to Make Instant Pot Sesame Chicken

-- Add the chicken to the Instant Pot, followed by soy sauce, garlic, ginger, ketchup, hot sauce or sriracha, and black pepper. and give the ingredients a quick mix.
+- Add the chicken to the Instant Pot, followed by soy sauce, garlic, ginger, ketchup, hot sauce or sriracha. and give the ingredients a quick stir.

 - Cover the pot with the lid, and make sure that the valve is in sealing position. press on MANUAL or PRESSURE COOK (this depends on which Instant Pot do you have), and cook on high for 3 minutes.
 Allow the Instant Pot to come to pressure, and count down to 0.
 When it beeps, quickly release the steam by turning the vent to the RELEASE position and make sure that it’s not close to your face as the steam will be really hot!

-- Carefully open the lid, and press on SAUTE.
+- Carefully remove the lid, and press on SAUTE.
 Add the honey, sesame oil, and make the cornstarch slurry.
-At this point, you can taste the sauce and see if you need to add salt.
-The soy sauce is usually salty enough, so I never add any salt but check and decide.
+At this point, you can taste the sauce and see if you need to add salt (I usually don’t).

-- To make the slurry, mix 2 tablespoons of cornstarch with 1-2 tablespoons water.
-Add it to the sauce, and mix with a wooden spoon until the sauce thickens.
-You might not need to thicken it for 5 minutes on sauté, just switch it off when it’s thick enough and you may even want to remove the pot from the Instant Pot and set it aside.
+- To make the slurry, combine 2 tablespoons of cornstarch with 1-2 tablespoons of water.
+Add it to the sauce, and stir with a wooden spoon or spatula until the sauce thickens.
+Switch off the saute setting (I remove the stainless steel insert from the pot at this stage so it does not continue to cook).

 - Garnish with sesame seeds, and spring onions or scallions.
-Serve with plain white rice that you can easily make in the Instant Pot.
+Serve over plain white rice that you can easily make in the Instant Pot.

-I always use corn starch slurry and add it at the end.
-However, If you have no corn starch available, then just add flour slurry or roux to thicken the sauce.
+I always use cornstarch slurry and add it at the end.
+However, If you have no cornstarch available, you can use arrowroot powder.

 - Instant Pot hibachi steak